 Third-year law students are invited to join in our Cane Toss tradition during UW Homecoming festivities.
-The festivities begin at 8 a.m. on Saturday, October 17, 2015, with a breakfast in the Law School atrium.
+The festivities begin at 12 p.m. on Saturday, November 12, 2016, with a tailgate in the Law School atrium.
 Dean Raymond will then lead third-year students to the north end zone of the stadium.
 Before kickoff, students will run across the field and toss their canes over the goalposts.
 As the custom goes, students who catch their cane as it comes down on the other side will win their first case.
 If they drop the cane, they will lose the case.
 Read more about the history of the cane toss tradition.

 Family members are also welcome to attend, but must have a ticket to enter the stadium.
-For information on registering for the cane toss events, please contact Kimberly Raether.
+For information on registering for the cane toss events, please contact Jini Jasti.

 Game Day Information